linux-automation/lxa-iobus/README.rst

 After this step the lxa-iobus-server will start to scan the bus for connected iobus-compatible nodes.
 Depending on the number of nodes this can take up to 30 seconds.
-Observe the status of the network LED on your io-bus compatible node.
+Observe the status of the network LED on your iobus compatible node.
 Once the node has been initialized by the server the LED stops blinking.

 Now navigate your web browser to ``http://localhost:8080/``.